SubPointSolutions/subpointsolutions-docs/SubPointSolutions.Docs/Views/SPMeta2-VS/getting-started/ConsoleProvisionProjectTemplate.md

 TileLink: true
 TileLinkOrder: 40
 ---
+## Getting started with M2 VS Console provision project

-TheThe current document describes general concepts, guidelines and recommendation on building SharePoint solutions with the SPMeta2 library.
+The current document describes general concepts, guidelines and recommendation on building SharePoint solutions with the SPMeta2 library.
 It is crafted based on both SPMeta Dev team experience on building M2 library, supporting companies all over the world and client's feedback as such.
 Hence, it should be considered not only as a jump start guide but also as a production ready approach on building M2 solutions.

 The target audience is .NET developers, team leads and software architects who are familiar with POCOs, fluent API, DSL, CI/ALM and seeking guides on he following areas: